COHRINT/falco-rgb/README.md

    ```bash
    python detection_imagePub.py
    ```
-   If you want to stop the program, click on the display screen then type "Q" or "ESC".
+   If you want to stop the program, click on the display screen then type "q" or "ESC".

 ## Requirements